-Research shows that the COVID-19 vaccines effectively protect you from getting sick with COVID-19 – including the version of the disease caused by the delta variant.
-If you’re vaccinated, you’re protected against contracting, getting seriously ill and dying from COVID-19.
-This protection extends to several versions of the disease, including those caused by the delta variant.
+Research shows that the COVID-19 vaccines effectively protect you from getting sick with COVID-19, including its variants.
+If you’re vaccinated, you’re more protected against contracting or getting seriously ill and dying from COVID-19.

 We don’t know how effective the vaccines are against new variants that may develop in the future.

 Studies have shown some decline in vaccine effectiveness over time.
 Boosters are an effective way to improve your immunity and offer nearly immediate protection.